Anderson, Alaska: Geography

 Anderson is located at 64°20′43″N 149°11′43″W (64.345372, -149.195352), abutting the northern border of the Denali Borough.
 Anderson is north of Healy, south of Nenana and 75 mi southwest of Fairbanks.
 The Anderson townsite lies in between the Alaska Railroad mainline and the Nenana River, along the northern edge of city limits.
 The George Parks Highway (5.5 mi east of the townsite) and Clear Air Force Station (5.5 mi south of the townsite) are also within city limits.
-Clear Air Force Station is home to the 213th Space Warning Squadron.
+Clear Space Force Station is home to the 13th Space Warning Squadron, 213th Space Warning Squadron, and 268th Security Forces Squadron.
 Anderson lies 289 mi north of Anchorage, the most populous city of Alaska, and 81 mi southwest of Fairbanks.

 According to the United States Census Bureau, the city has a total area of 122.5 km2, of which 113.3 km2 is land and 9.2 km2, or 7.49%, is water.

 Anderson attracts mostly curious visitors, owing to its "out of the way" location at the end of a side road, plus those stopping to camp or access the Nenana River at Riverside Park.